(Last Updated on : 14-11-2018)

 .
 The conventional Manipuri dance style symbolises delicate, poetic and poised movements.
 Its facial and bodily movements are restrained.

-Odissi has its origination in Orissa
+: Odissi has its origination in Odisha

-Sattriya is a striking dance of Assam
+: Sattriya is a striking dance of Assam

 .
 This was a way of disseminating to people about mythological stories in a simple manner.
 Sattriya Nritya emerged from the sanctum of Assam's sattras.

-Indian Folk Dance
+Indian Folk Dances

 .
 The most appealing element of a folk dance is the requisite outfit for its performance.
-In Indian Folk Dances the accessories play a vital role, these costumes provide a separate identity to the folk dance.
+In Indian Folk Dances, the accessories play a vital role, these costumes provide a separate identity to the folk dance.
 Many a time, folk dances are termed as per the name of the accessory used.

-Fusion Dance in India
+Indian Fusion Dance

-In the recent era a new dance trend has developed in India.
+: In the recent era, a new dance trend has developed in India.
 The modern forms of dances are the fusion of the various traditional dance forms.
 Sometimes, dances are composed in artistic forms with old songs and sometimes remixed music for choreographed dance.
 Salsa and ballet troupes are eventually becoming popular trends in the domain of dance.
 These days film dance has also carved a niche for itself in the domain of dance in modern India.
 This is a mixture of classical and folk dance, which has given birth to a semi-classical form.
 Film dances are a vital element in most Indian films

-With a prolific tradition Indian dance takes human figure as its basic mechanism of expression.
+With a prolific tradition, Indian dance takes human figure as its basic mechanism of expression.
 Indian dance amidst its expression and poise therefore reflects the deep philosophy